zhinst/zhinst-labber/docs/source/features/wait_done.rst

 measurement is finished before the results are logged.

-All of the wait done quantities have a timeout that prevents the measurement from being blocked for to long.
+All of the wait done quantities have a timeout that prevents the measurement from being blocked for too long.

-At after the measurement is finish the quantity is reset automatically to 0 so it can be called again.
+After the measurement is finished the quantity is reset automatically to 0 so it can be called again.